bvm/bvm/README.md

 11. `gvm list` - Lists the installed binaries.
 12. `gvm upgrade <binary name>` - Upgrade to the latest version (requires binary manifest file to specify a global manifest file)
 13. Support downstream binary dependencies.
+14. List installed versions when `gvm use` can't find the version.

 ## Goals